Malagutte/lottery-domain-game/README.md

 ## Prerequisites

-For the execution of this project, the following prerequisites are necessary:
+For the execution of this project, the following are necessary:

 - Git
 - Java 15+